shabtronic/PiZero-FlashCom/README.md

 Will also upload files to the PI and reboot:

+speed is fixed to 11520x8

+com port is auto detected

-FlashCom COM7 115200 Kernel.img rboo
+FlashCom Kernel.img reboot

 will connect to PI - upload kernel.img - write to sdcard and reboot the PI :)